-If your search says competition is medium to high, that doesn’t mean you have to move on to something else.
+If your search says competition is high, that doesn’t mean you have to move on to something else.
 That just means that you will really have to leverage your passion to stand out.

-So if you already have a niche in mind that you are passionate about don’t let the fear of competition stop you from sharing it.
+So, if you already have a niche in mind that you are passionate about don’t let the fear of competition stop you from sharing it.

 We’ve all done this at one point in time or another.

-As a kid, if you knew one parent would reject a request you’d ask the one who was most likely to say yes.
+As a kid, if you knew one parent would reject a request, you’d ask the one who was most likely to say yes.

 And you probably even timed your request when they were in a good mood.

 Because you understood the concept of a target audience: appealing to the right person at the right time, to get your desired result.